raspberrychris/cryptotravellers/content/blog/crypto-com-review.md

 ## Is it the best Crypto Card?

+I personally use the crypto.com card and have the Ruby card.
+With the Ruby card you get free Spotify reimbursements which are paid in CRO.
+As the Crypto.com card is a Visa card it can be used anywhere you would normally use your traditional Visa card.

 ### Thank you for reading this Crypto.com review!

 If you have a question about Crypto.com or the Crypto.com Visa Card that I haven’t covered comment below and let me know!